 University of Coimbra

 Buildings designed by the architects Alberto Pessoa, André Santos, Cottinelli Telmo and Lucínio Guia da Cruz.

-The Art Library and Archives wants to continue sharing its collections and has prepared a “best of” that reveals books and magazines – some belonging to the library of Calouste Gulbenkian – photographs and artist books, documents that are part of the Calouste Gulbenkian Foundation’s history and work moments that are away of the public eye.Find out more
+The Art Library and Archives wants to share its collections and prepared a “best of” that reveals books and magazines – some belonging to the library of Calouste Gulbenkian – photographs and artist books, documents that are part of the Calouste Gulbenkian Foundation’s history and work moments that are away of the public eye.Find out more